zsaleeba/golightly/README.md

 golightly
 =========

-Golightly is a lightweight implementation of google's "go" programming language
+Golightly is a lightweight implementation of google's "go" programming language.

+It's currently in development - not usable at this stage.